Akutchi/Camilibrary/README.md

 single folder for easier managment.
 This allow for django to fetch media in a single folder, even for multiple apps that have their own /static folder !

+⚠️ Beware !
+In bookshelf/static/js/location.js, there is a const variable "prod".
+Please put it to true before doing the below step.
+And do not forget to DEGUB = False ! in library/settings.py

 This is the approach I am following, and thus, we still need one final step before our configuration is complete.
 We need to create this global folder.
 Remember, if you're using a venv as described above, you need to use the